ros-maritime/community/README.md

 * Robots
   * Description: Packages with maritime robots and structures.
-  * Motive: All the software being develop shall have not only unit tests but integration tests, so robots and structures shall be developed for this purporse.
-These shall include vcstool for specifying packages to be used with the robot as well as ros_ign_bridge to test it on simulation.
+  * Motive: All the software being developed shall have not only unit tests but integration tests, so robots and structures shall be developed for this purpose.
+These shall include vcstool for specifying packages to be used with the robot as well as ros_ign_bridge to test it in simulation.
   * Repositories
     * **[Proposal]** Hover type UW vehicle
     * **[Proposal]** Torpedo shaped UW vehicle